Metal braces can help you achieve your dream smile. But you’ll also need to be mindful of what you eat during treatment.

 Can I Eat __________ With Braces?

 Eat thin-crust pizza.
 Thick crust can be difficult to chew while wearing dental braces.
-If you have no control over what pizza is ordered, eat the pizza, but leave the thick crust behind.
+If you have no control over the type of pizza, eat the pizza, but leave the thick crust behind.

 Most chips are fine, but use your best judgement.
 Ripple potato chips tend to be harder to chew.